18 Common Signs Of Social Anxiety Disorder

 Fear

-Social anxiety disorder may bring an intense fear that others may judge you in social situations.
-You may also have a fear that others will notice you are anxious and reject you because of it.
-In this way, the social anxiety itself may cause additional fear.
-Because you are already anxious, you may be aware of the physical symptoms that you fear will be embarrassing, such as sweating or blushing.
+Social anxiety disorder may cause you to fear that others will judge you in social situations.
+You may also fear that others will notice you are anxious and reject you because of it.
+In this way, social anxiety itself may cause additional fear.
+Because you are already anxious, you may be aware of the physical symptoms you fear will be embarrassing, such as sweating or blushing.

 Worry

-Worry is another primary symptom of social anxiety.
+Worry is another primary symptom of social anxiety that can indicate clinically significant distress.
 You may have worries that you might do something to embarrass yourself.
-People with social anxiety frequently have worries about the worst thing that could happen that would cause embarrassment or humiliation.
+People with intense anxiety often have worries about the worst thing that could happen that would cause embarrassment or humiliation.
 This worry can be debilitating, keeping you from being able to take any action in a social situation for fear that it will lead to embarrassment in some way.

 People with social anxiety often experience anxiety before a social event or situation.
 You may spend hours or even days before a social event or situation thinking about your fears and all of the ways that things could go wrong.